bcgov/von/docs/_how_to/IIW Demo Guide.md

 IWWBook was coordinated by the [VON team](https://vonx.io) of the Government of British Columbia.
 The following GitHub repositories were created/used as the basis of the IIWBook demo:

 * The Streetcred Mobile Identity Agent is based on the open source [Agent-Framework](https://github.com/streetcred-id/agent-framework) project
-* The Email Verification Service and IIWBook are instances of the Agent part of the open source [Indy Catalyst](https://github.com/bcgov/indy-catalyst) project.
+* The Email Verification Service and IIWBook are instances of the agent part of the open source [Indy Catalyst](https://github.com/bcgov/indy-catalyst) project.
 * The repos for the services are:
   * [Email Verification Service](https://github.com/bcgov/indy-email-verification)
   * [IIWBook](https://github.com/bcgov/iiwbook)